-1) If I have my tooth extracted what happens to the space?
+1) If I have my tooth extracted, what happens to the space it leaves?

 2) Can I eat before a tooth extraction?

 This depends on the type of tooth extraction you are having.
-If you’re procedure involves a surgical extraction you will be sedated.
+If your procedure involves a surgical extraction, you will be sedated.
 Therefore, you should not eat six hours prior to the procedure.
-If you are having a simple extraction you will have local anesthesia and can eat food beforehand.
+If you are having a simple extraction, you will have local anesthesia and can eat food beforehand.

 3) Will I be able to drive home after the procedure?

 If you are having a surgical extraction you will not be able to drive home due to being sedated for the procedure.
 However, if you had a simple extraction you will be able to drive following your appointment.